PDD Holdings Inc ADR (PDD) Stock: A Closer Look at the Market Potential - News Heater

 PDD’s Market Performance

-PDD Holdings Inc ADR (PDD) has seen a 3.37% rise in stock performance for the week, with a 13.24% gain in the past month and a 20.40% surge in the past quarter.
-The volatility ratio for the week is 3.24%, and the volatility levels for the past 30 days are at 3.12% for PDD.
-The simple moving average for the past 20 days is 3.67% for PDD’s stock, with a 28.76% simple moving average for the past 200 days.
+PDD’s stock has risen by 0.07% in the past week, with a monthly rise of 6.31% and a quarterly rise of 15.73%.
+The volatility ratio for the week is 4.25% while the volatility levels for the last 30 days are 3.40% for PDD Holdings Inc ADR The simple moving average for the last 20 days is -0.59% for PDD stock, with a simple moving average of 24.57% for the last 200 days.

 Analysts’ Opinion of PDD